CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 ### Email

 * `+` Fast.
-* `+` Some of our peers share secrets with us using email, so forwarding the emails is an easy and straightforward way to distribute secrets.
 * `-` Poor access controls: once an email is sent, its contents cannot be recalled.
 * `-` Emails can be easily shared with a wide audience inadvertently, resulting in a pervasive risk of uncontrolled disclosure.